LuizGandra/libft-42/README.md

 ## How to Test
 To compile and use the library, clone the repository and run `make` in the terminal.
 This will generate a libft.a file, which you can link to your C projects.
+***Note:** _the project is separated into two parts, the mandatory and the bonus.
+If you want to compile the project with the bonus, run `make bonus`_.

 ## Project Structure
 The project is divided into three main parts: